chrischow/project-ace/README.md

 ## Resources
 - How to pass props to route component: [link](https://learnwithparam.com/blog/how-to-pass-props-in-react-router/)
 - Use of `HashRouter` when deploying to GH Pages: [link](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/)
+- Had a nested object to couldn't access `this.setState` from the top-level component class.
+Turns out that you need to define the update function in the top-level component class using an arrow function to access the `this` keyword: [link](https://sebhastian.com/this-setstate-is-not-a-function/)